randikabanura/url_tricks/README.md

 # Url Tricks

-Tricks that can be done with urls of popular sites
+Tricks that can be done with urls of popular sites.
+Currently, under development.

 ## Developer